 - Epidural steroid injections to reduce pain and inflammation by directly delivering the steroid and anesthetic medications to the affected part of the spine

 ConclusionScoliosis is an abnormal curvature of the spine that, when severe, can cause unpleasant symptoms and cosmetic deformities.
 Treatment options for idiopathic scoliosis aim to slow down the progression of the disease, whereas degenerative scoliosis typically requires pain management.
 If you think you might have scoliosis, contact your doctor who will assist with the diagnosis and help relieve any pain or discomfort associated with this condition.

-If you’re experiencing pain or discomfort from degenerative scoliosis, it’s important that you work with a reputable physician to oversee your care and recovery.
+Therapy for Scoliosis in Knoxville, TNIf you’re experiencing pain or discomfort from degenerative scoliosis, it’s important that you work with a reputable physician to oversee your care and recovery.
 You can take control of your pain and learn to manage it.
-For pain management clinics in Knoxville TN, contact Omega Pain Management.
-Book an appointment with Igor Smelyansky, MD.
+For scoliosis pain management in Knoxville TN, contact Omega Pain Management and book an appointment with Igor Smelyansky, MD.
 Call (865) 337-5137 today.

 Schwab F, Dubey A, Gamez L, El Fegoun AB, Hwang K, Pagala M, Farcy JP.
 Adult scoliosis: prevalence, SF-36, and nutritional parameters in an elderly volunteer population.
 Spine (Phila Pa 1976).
 2005 May 1;30(9):1082-5. doi: 10.1097/01.brs.0000160842.43482.cd.
 PMID: 15864163.